ghouse6862/Ethnic_Food_Restaurant/README.md

 CustomerID: It is used to identify the user who placed the order.<br />
 Items: It consists of the array of information about the items placed as the order.<br />
 orderType: This field specifies whether the user wants to place the order for dine-in or pick-up.<br />
-bookingTime: stores the time at which order was placed.
+bookingTime: stores the time at which order was placed.<br />
 totalBill: stores the total amount of the order.

 ## Languages/frameworks: